Bonds are especially useful if you are attempting to build a risk-averse portfolio.

 Who issues bonds?

-Any organization can issue bonds.
+Any organization can issue them.
 The typical institutions that issue bonds are large companies, the federal government, cities, and states.

 Many times the issuer of the bond will explain exactly why they need the money.
 The government may need it to build new roads or a company may need it to fund new research.
 The reason behind the issuance of bonds varies, but for one reason or another, the organization needs money.